-The district shall have an ongoing Child Find system to locate, identify, and evaluate all students with disabilities ages three (3) through twenty-one (21) who are educated within the district's geographic boundaries.
-This includes students who have been placed by a parent in a private nonprofit elementary or secondary school (including a religious school) located in the district regardless of the student's state or local residency.
-Note: Parents can also ask the district of residence (assuming it is different than the district where the private school is located) to evaluate their student.
-Both districts would have Child Find responsibilities and cannot share information between the districts without written parental consent.
+The district LEA shall have an ongoing Child Find child find system to locate, identify, and evaluate all students with disabilities ages three (3) through the day before the student's twenty-second (22nd) birthday twenty one (21) who are enrolled by their parents in private schools located within are educated within the district's LEA's geographical boundaries.
+This includes students who have been placed by a parent in a private nonprofit elementary or secondary school (including a religious school) located in the district LEA's geographical boundaries regardless of the student's parents' state or local residency.
+The LEA of residence would have child find responsibilities for students placed in for-profit schools and for children aged three (3) to five (5).

+Note: Parents can also ask the district-LEA of residence (assuming it is different than the district LEA where the private school is located) to evaluate their student.
+Both districts would have Child Find child find responsibilities and cannot share information between the districts without written parental consent.
 The district of residence would have Child Find responsibilities for students placed in for-profit schools and for children aged three (3) to five (5).
+Both LEAs are required to conduct an evaluation if requested to do so by the parent and if the LEA suspects the child has a disability under IDEA, because these evaluations are conducted for different purposes.